 Not everyone needs or wants to buy what you are selling.
-One of the best ways to make your business successful, is identify your target market.
+That’s okay.
+One of the best ways to make your business successful is to identify your target market.

 If you don’t have a clear target audience in mind, your marketing campaigns are probably a waste of effort, time, and money.

 A more effective approach is to concentrate your messaging and budget on a particular market that is more prone to buy from you.
 This is a much more affordable and effective way to reach prospects and generate business.

 A target audience is a particular group of buyers interested in your products, services, and promotions.
 It’s crucial to understand your buyer’s group, especially factors such as age, location, income, behaviors, and interests.

 For example, if you are a physical therapist, your target audience might be athletes who are healing from injury; senior citizens looking to maintain movement; or middle-aged people with back pain.